alphaDia/ccwc/README.md

 It has multiple file support, which means it can take more than one file, if no file is given it will read **stdin**.

-> try it out: python3 ccwc.py -h a help message will appear like the one below.
+> try it out: python3 ccwc.py -h, a help message will appear like the one below.

 usage: ccwc.py [options] FILE [FILE...]